RCRalph/DNA-RNA-Handling-System/README.md

 # Additional information

 ## Randomly generated file
-The repository includes a randomly-generated 1024 character long DNA formatted .txt file.
+The repository includes a randomly-generated 1024 character long DNA formatted .txt file called **Example DNA.txt**.

 ## Live file size monitor
 The repository includes the <b>Life file size.py</b> python script, which allows you to monitor the file size in real time.
 The only thing you have to do is enter the file name with its extension.